amiog79/Pradipta_Exam/README.md

     [ "What is the length of Java datatype int ?", "32 bit", "16 bit", "None", "C" ],

+    [ "What is the default value of Java datatype boolean?","true","false","0", "A"],

-    [ "What is the default value of Java datatype boolean?","true","false","0","A"] ];
+    [ "What is the default value of Java datatype boolean?","true","false","0", "A"], ];

 function _(x){
     return document.getElementById(x);
 }